JF002/Touchradio/README.md

 ------------
 Touchradio is only one component of a set composed of:

-* An audio streaming server : `Logitech Media Server (LMS) <http://en.wikipedia.org/wiki/Logitech_Media_Server>`__
+* An audio streaming server : [Logitech Media Server (LMS)](http://en.wikipedia.org/wiki/Logitech_Media_Server)
-* A player for LMS : `Squeezelite <https://code.google.com/p/squeezelite/>`__.
+* A player for LMS : [Squeezelite] (https://code.google.com/p/squeezelite/).
-* A graphical user interface allowing to control both of them : `Touchradio <./touchradio.html>`__.
+* A graphical user interface allowing to control both of them : Touchradio/

 Touchradio is a graphical frontend that allows to connect to LMS and to a player in order to control the playback of the tracks and web streams.
-`LMS <http://en.wikipedia.org/wiki/Logitech_Media_Server>`__ is developped by Logitech to support the product range named Squeezebox.
+[LMS] (http://en.wikipedia.org/wiki/Logitech_Media_Server) is developped by Logitech to support the product range named Squeezebox.
 This product line is composend of several Squeezebox models that can connect to a LMS server.
 This allows the users to have multiple players connected to a personnal server.
 And this server stores the whole music library which will be shared among all connected players.

-These are commercial products, but Logitech decided to distribute the source code of LMS under the terms of the `GNU General Public License <http://en.wikipedia.org/wiki/GNU_General_Public_License>`__.
+These are commercial products, but Logitech decided to distribute the source code of LMS under the terms of the [GNU General Public License] (http://en.wikipedia.org/wiki/GNU_General_Public_License).
 Therefore, the open-source world has access to the source code and the documentation of the server.
 LMS is available on multiple platforms like Windows, Mac OS, Linux, and, of cours, Linux ARM and on the RapsberryPi!
 LMS offers a very complete web interface which allows to control the playback on each Squeezebox, browse the lirbary, ...

-`Squeezelite <https://code.google.com/p/squeezelite/>`__, is a headless Squeezebox emulator.
+[Squeezelite] (https://code.google.com/p/squeezelite/), is a headless Squeezebox emulator.
 It is a software that acts like a Squeezebox to the Logitech Media Server.
 Squeezelite handles the playback of the audio streams coming from the LMS on the audio interface of the running system.
 Squeezelite runs headless, but it is possible to control it via LMS and a CLI API.

 Touchradio uses the functionalities of both of these open-source software to allow the users to control a Squeezebox-like player.